 line with the Istanbul protocol and other evidence which imply automatic application of the in dubio pro reo principle were rejected.
-All applicants were from Burundi.553
+All applicants were from Burundi.
+See Several examples from 2024 corroborate this practice, including a survivor of incest who provided expert opinion from a certified psychologist for incest trauma, but also women who provided medical documentation (both from Burundi).
+See

 What can be concluded when it comes to the burden of proof in SGBV applications, but also many other types of cases, is that the Asylum Office has shifted its practice in 2023 and refuses to grant international protection to those individuals who had already survived acts of persecution (attacks, rape, detention, judicial persecution), which was not the case in the past.
-Where applicants were forced to leave their countries of origin due to risks of persecution which had not materialized, the requirements are set insurmountably high.
+The practice remained unchanged in 2024 in several cases, but there were applicants who were forced to leave their countries of origin due to risks of persecution which had not materialized, where the requirements were set insurmountably high.
 In other words, it appears that the asylum authorities have raised the burden of proof to such a level that applicants who to experienced and survived the act of persecution in order to cannot prove the credibility of their claims even with medical and psychosocial evidence.
-What is also typical for these kinds of decisions is selective citations of the relevant CoI in which only parts of these sources which indicate positive developments (with for example gay people in Iran or women's rights in other country) are outlined in the negative decision, while those sources which corroborate alleged risks are neglected.
+What is also typical for these kinds of decisions is selective citations of the relevant Col in which only parts of these sources which indicate positive developments (with for example gay people in Iran or women's rights in other country) are outlined in the negative decision, while those sources which corroborate alleged risks are neglected.
 This also reflects the lack of capacity of the asylum authorities to apply the standard of in dubio pro reo.